-Hashish, also referred to simply as hash, is a cannabis concentrate that's typically inhaled or smoked.
-Hashish can be made using a few different methods, but the essential steps are removing the trichome glands from a cannabis plant and repeatedly compressing them to form a hardened, solid piece.
+The cannabis concentrate hash is typically inhaled or smoked.
+Hashish can be made using a few different methods, but the essential steps include removing the resin, or trichome glands, from a cannabis plant and repeatedly compressing them to form a hardened, solid piece.
 It's arguably one of the oldest types of cannabis concentrates, with written texts referring to hashish dating as far back as the 12th and 13th centuries.
-The varying look and feel of hashish is closely tied to its history and the method used to make it.
+The varying look and feel of hash is closely tied to its history and the method used to make it.

 Hash vs. weed: what's the difference?

 Both hash and weed come from the cannabis plant.
-Weed typically refers to the dried flowers of the plant, while hashish is a concentrate derived from the resin.
+Weed typically refers to the dried flowers of the plant, while hash is a concentrate derived from the resin.

-What makes hashish different from other cannabis concentrates?
+What makes hash different from other cannabis concentrates?

-Hashish is the original concentrate.
-Aside from being the world's oldest cannabis concentrate, hashish is made of trichome glands, which house many of the beneficial compounds available in the cannabis plant.
-These active molecules — the cannabinoids, terpenes, and flavonoids of cannabis — work synergistically and are shown to have positive medical effects.
+Hash is the original concentrate.
+Aside from being the world's oldest cannabis concentrate, it is made of trichome glands, which house many of the beneficial compounds available in the cannabis plant.
+These active molecules — the cannabinoids, terpenes, and flavonoids of cannabis — work synergistically and may have positive medical effects.
 Terpenes have also been shown to heighten the effects of THC, CBD, and other cannabinoids.
 In a 2011 study published by the British Journal of Pharmacology, Dr. Ethan B. Russo wrote about the entourage effect of cannabinoids and terpenes.
 Terpenes can boost and amplify the cannabis experience, and lab studies have shown that flavonoids have anti-inflammatory and antioxidant properties.

-Another standout quality of hashish is that it's a low-tech concentrate: its production doesn't require lab-grade equipment or solvents.
+Another standout quality of hash is that it's a low-tech concentrate: its production doesn't require lab-grade equipment or solvents.

-Hashish can have a long shelf life.
-If stored properly, the dry resin powder that's collected and used to make sieved hashish can last for years.
+Hash can also have a long shelf life.
+If stored properly, the dry resin powder that's collected and used to make sieved hash can last for years.
 The rate of degradation increases once the kief has been pressed into a slab or bar.
-The structure of the trichome gland acts as a natural barrier to oxygen, moisture, and other factors that can degrade potency and flavor.
+The structure of the trichome gland, before it's pressed, acts as a natural barrier to oxygen, moisture, and other factors that can degrade potency and flavor.

-The most common way to use hashish is to smoke it, either by itself or combined with flower.
-You may find references to eating it, but edibles provide much tastier options and are easier to dose than eating hashish by itself.
-Hashish produces a thicker smoke than flower alone.
-Additionally, hashish made with fresher resins makes you cough more than hash made with aged resins.
-Older resins have had more time to dry, allowing for moisture content and terpenes to evaporate from the trichome glands.
+The most common way to use hash is to smoke it, either by itself or combined with flower.
+You may find references to eating it, but weed edibles provide much tastier options and are easier to dose.

 How to smoke hash